mscastanho/chaining-box/deploy/futebol/README.md

     mkdir /tmp/futhosts

 When all nodes turn green, double-click on each of them and copy the SSH command that shows up at the top of the terminal pop-up window.
-Paste the contents on a text file on the directory just created (`/tmp/futhosts`) with the name you want for that node (ex: `fut01.txt`).
+Paste the contents on a .txt file on the directory just created (`/tmp/futhosts`) with the name you want for that node (ex: `fut01.txt`).
 The name of each file (without the extension) will represent the name of this node from now on.

 Repeat the process for all nodes allocated (using different names).

 Then, on a terminal, run:

-    source export-hosts.sh
+    source setup-ssh.sh

 This command will configure the current terminal to access the nodes without the GUI.
 This should be done for all terminals you intend to use.
+All SSH access is done using the user you used to allocate the hosts on jFed.

-After that, you'll have the following commands at your disposal: `sshfut` and `rsyncfut`.
-Please read the comments on `export-hosts.sh` for instructions on how to use them.
+After that, you'll have the following commands at your disposal: `sshfut`, `scpfut` and `rsyncfut`.
+They handle the SSH configuration for you.
+You should be able to use them in the same way as their standard counterparts.
+Ex:

+Ex: Copy file `myfile.txt` to node `node0`:

+    scpfut ./myfile.txt node0:<dest-dir>

+Ex: Access node `fut20`:

+    sshfut fut20

-The nodes need a few adjustments to be ready for testing.
-For each node, run:
+After setting up SSH access, the nodes need a few adjustments to be ready for testing.
+Simply run:

-    ./bootstrap-host.sh <host> <chaining-box-ldir>
+    ./bootstrap-hosts.sh <chaining-box-ldir>

-The second argument is the local path to the chaining-box directory, which will be copied to the remote host.
+The argument is the local path to the chaining-box directory, which will be copied to the remote host.